 In running text, capitalize formal job titles directly preceding a name and not set off by a comma.
 Use lower case in other instances.
 (Using lower case suggests collective confidence—true to our brand.)
 Please contact departments directly to confirm formal job titles.

-TRU President and Vice-Chancellor Alan Shaver; President Shaver; Alan Shaver, president; the president
+TRU President and Vice-Chancellor Brett Fairbairn; President Fairbairn; Brett Fairbairn, president; the president

-Faculty of Arts Dean Jim Gaisford; Dean Gaisford; Dr. Jim Gaisford, dean of arts
+Faculty of Arts Dean Richard McCutcheon; Dean McCutcheon; Dr. Rick McCutcheon, dean of arts

 When referring to TRU vice-presidents, do not set off their area of responsibility with commas; however, the same rules of capitalization apply.

-Vice-President Academic and Provost Dr. Christine Bovis-Cnossen; the vice-president academic and provost; the provost
+Provost and Vice-President Academic and Research Dr. Christine Bovis-Cnossen; the provost

-The associate vice-president marketing and communications will chair the committee.
+The associate vice-president of research and graduate studies will chair the committee.

 Dr. Will Garrett-Petts, associate vice-president research and graduate studies, has been appointed to the board.